oahr/oahr/src/faq.md

 >
 > However, you cannot reserve Product IDs for future use.
 But there is also no need to do so, since it is easy to get more Product IDs as soon as you need them.

-**Can I use your Manufacturer ID and a random preliminary Product ID for my early prototype?**
+**Can I use your Manufacturer ID and a preliminary Product ID for my early prototype?**

 > **No!
 You must not use our Manufacturer ID without our consent.** If your project is in an early prototype phase, you can use the prototype Manufacturer ID 2011⏨, which was reserved by Commodore for exactly that purpose.
 When you can show a working prototype, you can apply for your Product ID.
 As soon as you got your Product ID assigned by us, you can use it for your project.
 But not sooner!